io-accelerate/tdl-client-spec/README.md

 ## Include Spec in language client

-To include the spec in your client:
+The best way to use the Spec is to include it as Git submodule in your language client and then run the Spec with the Cucumber library associated with the language.

 ```bash
 export SPEC_LOCATION=./src/test/resources/tdl/client/